sictweb/bti425-2020/notes/angular-components-more.md

 For example, say we used the Angular CLI to create both the "RedBoxComponent" and the "BlueBoxComponent".

-We then decide that "BlueBoxComponent will be a child of the "RedBoxComponent", ie: the "RedBoxComponent" template contains html to render the "BlueBoxComponent", and "BlueBoxComponent" will simply render plain text that is *passed to it* from the parent component - in this case &lt;app-red-box&gt;.
+We then decide that "BlueBoxComponent will be a child of the "RedBoxComponent", ie: the "RedBoxComponent" template contains html to render the "BlueBoxComponent", and "BlueBoxComponent" will simply render plain text that is *passed to it* from the parent component - in this case `<app-red-box>`.
 This will form a parent-child relationship, with the "Red Box" being the parent:

 ```html
 <app-red-box>